chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 Entropy is required for SCA countermeasures to randomize the inputs with no change in the outputs.
 The entropy can be any 512-bit value in \[0 : 2^512-1\].

 The ML-DSA-87 countermeasure requires several random vectors to randomize the intermediate values.
-A DRBG unit is used to take one random vector of 512-bit (i.e., entropy register) and generate the required random vectors for different countermeasures.
+An internal mechanism is considered to take one random vector of 512-bit (i.e., entropy register) and generate the required random vectors for different countermeasures.

 ## seed